The New England Journal of Statistics in Data Science logo

 Let $\mathcal{S}$ be a set of sequences $s:\mathbb{N}\to \{0,1\}$ with $s(j)=1$ for infinitely many $j\in \mathbb{N}$.
 In mathematical terms, collectives with respect to $\mathcal{S}$ are sequences $x:\mathbb{N}\to \{0,1\}$ for which the following two conditions hold.

-1. The limit of relative frequencies of 1s, exists.10 If it exists, then the limit of relative frequencies of 0s exists, too.
+exists.9 If it exists, then the limit of relative frequencies of 0s exists, too.
 We define ${p_{1}}$, respectively ${p_{0}}=1-{p_{1}}$, to be its value.

-2. For all $s\in \mathcal{S}$,\[\begin{aligned}{}& \underset{n\to \infty }{\lim }\frac{|\{i\in \mathbb{N}:x(i)=1\hspace{2.5pt}\text{and}\hspace{2.5pt}s(i)=1,1\le i\le n\}|}{|\{j\in \mathbb{N}:s(j)=1,1\le j\le n\}|}\\ {} & \hspace{1em}=\underset{n\to \infty }{\lim }\frac{|\{i\in \mathbb{N}:x(i)=1,1\le i\le n\}|}{n}={p_{1}}.\end{aligned}\]
+\[\begin{aligned}{}& \underset{n\to \infty }{\lim }\frac{|\{i\in \mathbb{N}:x(i)=1\hspace{2.5pt}\text{and}\hspace{2.5pt}s(i)=1,1\le i\le n\}|}{|\{j\in \mathbb{N}:s(j)=1,1\le j\le n\}|}\\ {} & \hspace{1em}=\underset{n\to \infty }{\lim }\frac{|\{i\in \mathbb{N}:x(i)=1,1\le i\le n\}|}{n}={p_{1}}.\end{aligned}\]

 We call ${p_{0}}$ the probability of label 0.
-Conversely, ${p_{1}}$ is the probability of label 1.11 The existence of the limit (Condition 1) is a non-vacuous condition.
+Conversely, ${p_{1}}$ is the probability of label 1.10 The existence of the limit (Condition 1) is a non-vacuous condition.
 One can easily construct sequences whose frequencies do not converge [37].

 The sequences $s\in \mathcal{S}$ are called selection rules.
-A selection rule selects the jth element of x whenever $s(j)=1$.12 Informally, a collective (w.r.t $\mathcal{S}$) is a sequence which has invariant frequency limits with respect to all selection rules in $\mathcal{S}$.
+A selection rule selects the jth element of x whenever $s(j)=1$.11 Informally, a collective (w.r.t $\mathcal{S}$) is a sequence which has invariant frequency limits with respect to all selection rules in $\mathcal{S}$.
 We call any selection rule which does not change the frequency limit of a collective admissible.
 This invariance property of collectives is often called “law of excluded gambling strategy” [107].
 When thinking of a sequence of coin tosses, a gambler is not able to gain an advantage by just considering specific selected coin tosses.
 The probability of seeing “heads” or “tails” remains unchanged.

 Von Mises introduced the “law of excluded gambling strategy” with the goal to define randomness of a collective [107, p.
 8].
 A collective is called random with respect to $\mathcal{S}$.
 Consequently, Von Mises integrated randomness and probability into one theory.
 In fact, admissibility of selection rules is equivalent to statistical independence in the sense of Von Mises.
 But it is defined with respect to collectives instead of selection rules.